vigetlabs/blendid/README.md

 ```

 I recommend setting up your SVGs on a 500 x 500 canvas, centering your artwork, and expanding/combining any shapes of the same color.
 This last step is important.

+#### Static Files (favicons, app icons, etc.)
+There are some files that belong in your root destination directory that you won't want to process or revision in production.
+Things like [favicons, app icons, etc.](http://realfavicongenerator.net/), should go in `src/static`, and will get copied over to `public` as a last step (after revisioning in production). *Nothing* should ever go directly in `public`, since it gets completely trashed and re-built when running the `default` or `production` tasks.

 ## Notable changes from 1.0
 - Full asset pipeline and static html compilation